 Richard Blatcher, Senior Industry Solutions Manager, Pros

-This session will examine the fundamental issues that are still hindering this process and promote a dialogue between large distribution CFOs on these concerns.
+This session will examine the fundamental issues that are still hindering these processes and promote a dialogue between large distribution CFOs on these concerns, solutions & next steps.

-- Actionable items to help CFOs overcome their SPA hangover
+- Actionable items to help CFOs overcome margin leakage

-- Pitfalls of not having a proper SAP in place
+- Examples of the cost of not having a dynamic process in place

 9:30 AM – 9:45 AM